Negative balance on credit cards

 Whether it’s your credit card or bank account, it’s always a good idea to keep on top of your finances.
 That way you’ll know exactly what you owe and what may be owed to you.

 With that in mind, it’s also wise to check your credit report from time to time.
-Having a good credit score will make it far easier to apply for a credit card, loan or mortgage.
+Having a good credit score could improve your chances of being accepted for a credit card, loan or mortgage.

 Frequently asked questions